 Under the guidance of the SDCP Board of Directors, the Operations department leads SDCP in having a significant impact to delivering clean energy and community investment to a large set of commercial and residential customers.
-The Operations department includes the Chief Executive Officer (CEO), Chief Operating Officer (COO), and administrative support.
+The Operations department includes the Chief Executive Officer (CEO), Chief Operating Officer (COO), administrative support and legal support.
 The Operations department ensures all departments work effectively with our partners and community stakeholders to serve our community by providing clean energy.